pinterest/typespec/packages/graphql/letter-to-santa/model-property-error-handling.md

 The `@raises` decorator can be used to specify errors that may occur when accessing a property.
 These errors can be represented in Protobuf by defining separate message types for each error and including them in a `oneof` field in the response message.

+To implement this, the Protobuf emitter could take advantage of the [TypeSpec compiler support](#compiler-support-for-propagating-errors-to-operations) to propagate errors from model properties to the [operation](#operation)'s [return type](#return-type).

 For example:

 <details open><summary><em>Click to collapse</em></summary>